Projects & Resources

 A Relationship in the Making was originally posted on the ARZA Blog on December 27, 2016 as part of the Taking Back the Z, a series of blogs demonstrating the inspiration and power of Reform Zionism.

-I am honored to be part of the 2016 cohort of the New York Jewish Week’s “36 Under 36”, a group of incredible Jewish educators, activists, innovators, and community builders dedicated to make the Jewish community and world a better place.
+I am incredibly honored to be part of the 2016 cohort of the New York Jewish Week’s “36 Under 36”, a group of passionate Jewish educators, activists, innovators, and community builders dedicated to make the Jewish community and world a better place.

 In honor of the life and memory of the Reverend Dr. Martin Luther King Jr, I delivered my Snapshots of Freedom sermon on January 15, 2016 at Congregation Shir Tikvah in Minneapolis, Minnesota.
 Ahead of that weekend, I talked with the Twin City JewFolk about social justice, inclusion, and diversity in the Jewish community.